AdrianaCeric/personal-site/pages/posts/otp.md

 # OpenTripPlanner: Why and How

-If you are looking for a reliable, flexible and open source solution for planning your trips using public transportation, bicycling, walking and other mobility options, you might want to check out OpenTripPlanner (OTP) -- I've been a huge fan of it for a while now.
+If you are looking for a reliable, flexible and open source solution for planning your trips using public transportation, bicycling, walking and other mobility options, you might want to check out [OpenTripPlanner (OTP)](http://www.opentripplanner.org/) -- I've been a huge fan of it for a while now.
 Unlike Google Maps or Apple Maps, which are proprietary and limited in their functionality and data sources, OTP is customizable, extensible and interoperable with widely available, open standard data formats such as OpenStreetMap and GTFS.

 Here are some of the reasons why OTP is better than Google Maps or Apple Maps for transit routing and trip planning:

-- **Supports multimodal trips**: You can combine different modes of transportation such as transit, pedestrian, bicycle and car segments.
-It's also SUPER customizable; uou can also specify your preferences for each mode, such as speed, safety, comfort and cost.
+- It's SUPER customizable; you can also specify your preferences for each mode, such as speed, safety, comfort and cost.
 OTP can also integrate with shared mobility services such as bike share and ride hailing!
 Talking about customizable...
-- **Is flexible**: You can adjust various parameters such as maximum walk distance, transfer penalty, wheelchair accessibility and more.
+- It's flexible to your needs.
+You can adjust various parameters such as maximum walk distance, transfer penalty, wheelchair accessibility and more.
 You can also create your own routing profiles based on different criteria such as fastest, shortest or greenest route.
 OTP can also handle complex scenarios such as flexible transit services (e.g., dial-a-ride), real-time updates (e.g., delays), fare calculation (e.g., zones) and more.
-- **Open source and community-driven**: OTP is developed by a global community of developers, researchers, transit agencies and users who contribute code, documentation, feedback and support.
-You can access the source code on GitHub, where you can also report issues, request features or join the discussion.
-You can also use the online documentation to learn how to install, configure and use OTP.
-By using OTP, you are supporting an open source project that promotes transparency, collaboration and innovation in the field of transportation.
+- And lastly my favourite: it's open source and community-driven: OTP is developed by a global community of developers, researchers, transit agencies and users who contribute code, documentation, feedback and support on [the OpenTripPlanner GitHUb](https://github.com/opentripplanner).

-As you can see, OpenTripPlanner offers many advantages over Google Maps or Apple Maps when it comes to transit routing and trip planning.
+All in all, OpenTripPlanner offers many advantages over Google Maps/Apple Maps when it comes to transit routing and trip planning.
 If you want to try it out yourself, you can use one of the public instances hosted by various organizations around the world or set up your own instance using the instructions provided on the website!
 But I get it, the documentation can be daunting for first-timers -- I had a bunch of trouble setting it up too.
-But I found I good workaround that'll help you set it up fast!
+But this blog is meant to get you set up pretty fast!

-## A beginner's guide to setting up an OpenTripPlanner instance locally
+## Setting up an OpenTripPlanner instance locally

 If you want to set up your own OTP instance locally, you can use otp2setup, a repository on github that simplifies the process of downloading and building OTP graphs for various regions.
 This guide will show you how to use otp2setup to run OTP on your machine.

 ### Prerequisites

-To use otp2setup, you need to have the following installed on your machine:
+To use `otp2-setup`, you need to have the following installed on your machine:

 - Java 11 or higher
 - Make
 - Curl
-- Unzip
 - Node.js 14 or higher
 - Git
+- Osmium

-You can check if you have these tools by running `java -version`, `make -v`, `curl -V` and `unzip -v` in your terminal.
-If any of these commands fail, you need to check that it's installed.
-If not, try installing it again!
+You can check if you have these tools by checking for their version by running something like `java -version` or `make -v` in your terminal.

 ## Installation